Click to review Medicare Advantage plans. Gat a quote and enroll or call/email Cara

 Medicare Special Needs (SNP) Plans

-Medicare SNPs are a type of Medicare Advantage Plan (like an HMO or PPO).
-Medicare SNPs limit membership to people with specific diseases or characteristics, and tailor their benefits, provider choices, and drug formularies to best meet the specific needs of the groups they serve.
+Medicare SNPs are a specific type of Medicare Advantage Plan, similar to HMOs or PPOs.
+These Medicare plans limit membership to individuals with particular diseases or characteristics, allowing them to tailor their benefits, provider choices, and drug formularies to meet the unique needs of the groups they serve.

 Different Types of Medicare Advantage Plans